elgaspar/github-branch-to-url/README.md

 A Chrome extension that allows adding a custom URL link to GitHub pull request pages.

+- Use a custom URL template that contains the branch name.
+- Enabling the button in specific repositories only.
+- Set the button's name.

 ### Screenshots

 ![alt text](images/screenshot1.jpg "screenshot1")